swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 ## Source compatibility

-To preserve source compatibility, imports are public by default in Swift 5 and 6.
+To preserve source compatibility, imports are public by default in Swift 5/6.
 This will preserve the current behavior of imports in Swift 5.
 As discussed previously, the future language mode behavior changes the default value and will require code changes.